rahulrajpl/covid19India/Readme.md

 ## Feedback

-Submit feedback and comments at https://twitter.com/rahulrajpl.
+Submit feedback and comments to https://twitter.com/rahulrajpl.
 Thank you.